nicklockwood/Euclid/README.md

 # Example

-See the included project for an example of how Euclid can be used in conjunction with SceneKit to generate and render a nontrivial 3D shape on iOS.
+See the included project for an example of how Euclid can be used in conjunction with SceneKit or RealityKit to generate and render a nontrivial 3D shape on iOS.

 # Documentation